AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 **Purpose:** Verify that a user can successfully browse and view a restaurant menu with all items displayed correctly.

 **Test Setup:**
-1. User is on MenuMap homepage (may be logged in or not, depending on system design)
+1. User "janedoe" is on MenuMap homepage (may be logged in or not, depending on system design)
 2. Restaurant "Joe's Pizza" (ID: 101) exists in database (see Table 2)
-3. Restaurant has menu items in database (see Table 3: items 1001, 1002, 1003)
+3. Restaurant "Joe's Pizza" has menu items in database (see Table 3: items 1001, 1002, 1003)
 4. Database is accessible and responsive

 **Test Input:**
-1. User navigates to MenuMap application
+1. User "janedoe" navigates to MenuMap application
-2. User enters restaurant name in search field: `Joe's Pizza`
+2. User "janedoe" enters restaurant name in search field: `Joe's Pizza`
-3. User clicks "Search" button
+3. User "janedoe" clicks "Search" button
 4. System displays search results
-5. User selects "Joe's Pizza" from results
+5. User "janedoe" selects "Joe's Pizza" from results
-6. User clicks "View Menu" button
+6. User "janedoe" clicks "View Menu" button

 **Expected Output:**
 1. Search returns matching restaurant: "Joe's Pizza"
-2. Restaurant details are displayed correctly
+2. Restaurant "Joe's Pizza" details are displayed correctly
-3. Menu loads successfully from database
+3. Menu for restaurant "Joe's Pizza" loads successfully from database
-4. Menu displays all items for restaurant ID 101:
+4. Menu for restaurant "Joe's Pizza" displays all items for restaurant ID 101:
    - Margherita Pizza - $12.99 (Entree)
    - Pepperoni Pizza - $14.99 (Entree)
    - Caesar Salad - $8.99 (Appetizer)